lvoytek/ubuntu-maintainers-handbook/Triage.md

    to ensure nothing is blocked or get stalled.
 1. Look at Documentation [issues](https://github.com/canonical/ubuntu-server-documentation/issues) and [pull requests](https://github.com/canonical/ubuntu-server-documentation/pulls)
    to ensure the actionable cases will be resolved

+We try to find a balance, ensuring that nothing falls behind too much, while at the same time not spending all our time in these cases.
+If the backlogs grow out of control despite these regular efforts, then roadmap time needs to be allocated to ensure we make good use of our community contibutions.